 I think the real key is to be consistent and write, write and write and listen every now and then.
 You might hear what your followers want to hear.

-The real question of this blog post – are you ready to start your own blog, now?
+The real question of this blog post – are you ready to learn how to start a blog, now?